nilforooshan/ggroups/README.md

 ## Description

 This package contains functions related to calculating the matrix of genetic group contributions to individuals in a pedigree, and adding genetic group contributions to genetic merit of animals in a pedigree.
+It also calculates the genetic relationship matrix **A** from the pedigree.

 ## Details